BT3103AppDev1/l2-final-term-project-l2-group-3/README.md

 - **Automated Reminders**: Utilizes the Node Telegram Bot API and Microsoft Graph to send reminders for important dates and tasks.
 - **Performance Dashboard**: Tracks personal application success and provides insights to help users focus on promising opportunities.
 - **Gamification and Goal Setting**: Encourages a structured approach to job applications with progress tracking and goal-setting features.
+- **Telegram Bot**: Link your account to KiasuCareers' telegram bot and get automated reminders.

 ## Technology Stack